Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Nonadiabatic edge-state transfer

 as shown in~\figlabel{fig:5sites}(d).
-Equal CD drivings in different locations, can also fulfil the transfer in a $5$-site chain with high fidelity very similar to (indistinguishable from)~\figlabel{fig:5sites}(b) (solid red).
-This indicates that for a $5$-site chain, applying the hopping terms only between neighbouring sublattice A from the second-order NC as the CD drivings maintains the transfer with high fidelity, although the chiral symmetry of the SSH chain is broken \cite{PhysRevB.99.035146,DAngelis_2020}.
+Equal CD driving in different locations can also fulfill the transfer in a five-site chain with high fidelity very similar to (indistinguishable from)~\figlabel{fig:5sites}(b) (solid red).
+This indicates that for a five-site chain, applying the hopping terms only between neighboring sublattice A from the second-order NC as the CD driving maintains the transfer with high fidelity, although the chiral symmetry of the SSH chain is broken \cite{PhysRevB.99.035146,DAngelis_2020}.

 For longer chains, the contribution from higher-order NC is necessary.
 The exact CD driving $H_\text{cd}^{(l)}(t) = \dot{\lambda}\mathcal{A}_\lambda^{(l)}$ should be derived rigorously from $\mathcal{A}_{\lambda}^{(l)}$ with the limit $l\rightarrow\infty$ to retrieve the actual gauge potential.
 However, to this end, one needs to derive $\alpha_1^{(l)}, \alpha_2^{(l)},\dots,\alpha_l^{(l)}$ with its corresponding large computational cost.
 To further simplify the protocol for a $2N-1$ chain, we aim to find